gangdong/gangdong.github.io/_posts/2020-12-02-Fingerprint-Trusty.markdown

 sidebar: true
 about: true
 author: david.dong
-description: If you want to implement Fingerprint app on Trusty TEE, look at this article!.
+description: If you want to implement a Fingerprint app on Trusty TEE, look at this article!.
 keywords: Trusty
 ---
-I have completed a Android platform fingerprint application on Trusty TEE recently for my work.
-This page will try to give some useful information, which is a summary of my work and might be helpful for somebody who want to bring up fingerprint application on Trusty TEE.
+I have completed an Android platform fingerprint application on Trusty TEE recently for my work.
+This page will try to give some useful information, which is a summary of my work and might be helpful for somebody who wants to bring up a fingerprint application on Trusty TEE.

 {% if page.toc == false %}
 <div class = "separator"></div>